-If your portal Web application uses the SAS Metadata Server to store local and remote service deployment configurations, then you must create a local services properties file (sas_metadata_source_client_omr.properties) and a remote services properties file (sas_metadata_source_server_omr.properties) for the HelloUserWikExample application.
+In addition, you must create a local services properties file (sas_metadata_source_client.properties) and a remote services properties file (sas_metadata_source_server.properties) for the HelloUserWikExample application.
 These files tell the application where to find the configuration information.
 The files must be placed in the path /WEB-INF/conf in the Web application's directory structure.

-To create these files, you can do the following:
+To create the local services deployment and the properties files, you can do the following:

-- 1. Copy the portal Web application's local services properties file (sas_metadata_source_client_omr.properties) to a separate file with the same name. - 2.
-Copy the portal Web application's remote services properties file (sas_metadata_source_server_omr.properties) to a separate file with the same name. - 3.
+- 1. Use SAS Management Console to create a local services deployment for the HelloUserWikExample application.
+For instructions, see Defining Service Deployments in the SAS Integration Technologies: Administrator's Guide. - 2.
+Copy the portal Web application's local services properties file (sas_metadata_source_client.properties) to a separate file with the same name. - 3.
+Copy the portal Web application's remote services properties file (sas_metadata_source_server.properties) to a separate file with the same name. - 4.
 Place the new files in the path /WEB-INF/conf in the HelloUserWikExample application's directory structure.